Skip to main content

 Tailoring Engagement to the Customer's Lifecycle

-A one-size-fits-all approach rarely works, particularly when considering products with long life cycles, such as pensions or insurance.
+A one-size-fits-all engagement plan rarely works for products with long life cycles, such as pensions or insurance.

 "If I have a pension product that I can't touch for 40 years, it's unrealistic to expect me to engage with it on a monthly basis."